cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 ## Decision

+State sync should support the bootstrap of new nodes from application snapshots available locally.
+Implementing this option does not mean that networked State sync should be removed, but not both should be enabled at the same time.

+In other words, the following operation should be, in general terms, possible:

+1. When configuring a new node, operators should be able to define where (e.g., a local file system location) the client side of state sync should look for application snapshots to install or restore;
+2. Operators should be able to instruct the server side of State sync on a running node to export application snapshots, when they are available, to a given location (e.g., at the local file system);
+3. It is up to node operators to transfer application snapshots produced by the running node (server side) to the new node (client side) to be bootstrapped using this new State sync feature.

 As the SDK implemented a solution for all applications using it, and we do not have users requesting local state sync that are running in production, we will not implement the generally applicable solution.

-This ADR will outline both the solution implemented by the SDK, as well as a design proposal of a generally applicable solution, that can be later on picked up and implemented in CometBFT.
+This ADR will outline both, the solution implemented by the SDK, as well as a design proposal of a generally applicable solution, that can be later on picked up and implemented in CometBFT.

 ## Detailed Design